zyddnys/manga-image-translator/README.md

 The models will be downloaded into _./models_ at runtime.

 #### If you are on windows:
+If you want to use cuda install the correct pytorch version from as instructed on https://pytorch.org/ (add the `--upgrade --force-reinstall` flags to overwrite the currently installed version).

 Some pip dependencies will not compile without _Microsoft C++ Build Tools_ (See ![#114](https://github.com/zyddnys/manga-image-translator/issues/114)).